xebadevs/course_ispc_project_01/README.md

-# Instituto Superior Politécnico de Córdoba (ISPC)
+# Higher Polytechnic Institute of Córdoba (ISPC)

-Práctico Nº 1
+### Task Nº 1

-Creación de un Website con tema a elección implementando HTML y CSS
+Creation of a Website with a theme of your choice implementing HTML and CSS